 \section{Abstract}

-Large Language Models (LLMs) have demonstrated remarkable abilities, one of the most important being In-Context Learning (ICL).
+Large Language Models (LLMs) have demonstrated remarkable abilities, one of the most important being in-context learning (ICL).
 With ICL, LLMs can derive the underlying rule from a few demonstrations and provide answers that comply with the rule.
-Previous work hypothesized that the network creates a "task vector" in specific positions during ICL.
-Patching the "task vector" allows LLMs to achieve zero-shot performance similar to few-shot learning.
-However, we discover that such "task vectors" do not exist in tasks where the rule has to be defined through multiple demonstrations.
-Instead, the rule information provided by each demonstration is first transmitted to its answer position and forms its own rule vector.
-Importantly, all the rule vectors contribute to the output in a distributed manner.
-We further show that the rule vectors encode a high-level abstraction of rules extracted from the demonstrations.
-These results are further validated in a series of tasks that rely on rules dependent on multiple demonstrations.
+Previous work hypothesized that the network creates a task vector in specific positions during ICL.
+The task vector can be computed by averaging across the dataset.
+It conveys the overall task information and can thus be considered global.
+Patching the global task vector allows LLMs to achieve zero-shot performance with dummy inputs comparable to few-shot learning.
+However, we find that such a global task vector does not exist in all tasks, especially in tasks that rely on rules that can only be inferred from multiple demonstrations, such as categorization tasks.
+Instead, the information provided by each demonstration is first transmitted to its answer position and forms a local task vector associated with the demonstration.
+In some tasks but not in categorization tasks, all demonstrations' local task vectors converge in later layers, forming the global task vector.
+We further show that local task vectors encode a high-level abstraction of rules extracted from the demonstrations.
 Our study provides novel insights into the mechanism underlying ICL in LLMs, demonstrating how ICL may be achieved through an information aggregation mechanism.